 1. Ask Yourself, “What Does Success Look Like?

-The answer to this question lays the groundwork for the sprint and serves as a compass when things are looking unclear.
-The sprint process can help you tackle big problems in a short amount of time, but if you haven’t identified what that problem is, or what you’re hoping to accomplish, you won’t know if or when you’ve reached the finish line.
+The answer to this question lays the groundwork for the Design Sprint and serves as a compass when things are looking unclear.
+The Design Sprint process can help you tackle big problems in a short amount of time, but if you haven’t identified what that problem is, or what you’re hoping to accomplish, you won’t know if or when you’ve reached the finish line.

 2. Designate a Facilitator

 To a large extent, the outcome of a Design Sprint depends on the facilitator.
 Good facilitators layout expectations, set a positive tone for the week, manage group time, guide conversations, ease friction, and remain impartial when hearing others’ ideas.
 Choose a facilitator who knows how to tactfully curb tangents and isn’t afraid to tell people when it’s time to move on.
 On the flip side, the facilitator should know when an idea needs further exploration, even if it means adjusting the agenda.